Step 1: Design of the Cabriole Legs Used to Build the Bedside Table Frame Assembly

 Dry fit the assembly, ensure that all surfaces are true and square, then glue and clamp.

 Before trimming the fascia piece, bear in mind that the lower rear rail has to be identical in size to the front rail, both in width and height.
 Mill the rear rail, i.e. 7/8″ x 7″ x 14 1/2″ (leave length oversize).
 Trim both rails to the same width on the table saw.
 To ensure the lengths are identical, proceed as follows: Using the shop made sled, cut one end of both pieces to ensure that these are absolutely perpendicular with the long edge.
-Set the table saw at 1″ greater than the required length i.e. 15 1/2″, move the sled into the pre-determined position, install the 1″ spacer, the drawer fascia and make the final cut.
-Move the sled back to the prearranged position, install the rear rail and finalize that cut.
+Set the table saw fence at 1″ greater than the required length i.e. 15 1/2″, move the sled into the pre-determined position, install the 1″ spacer between stop end and fence, then remove spacer, and make the final cut.

 CAUTION: MAKE SURE THE 1″ SPACER IS REMOVED BEFORE MAKING THE CROSS CUT.